Gaming in Montreal: Spring or Fall?

 The Spring Semester

 All majors in the Game Studio can go to Montreal in the spring.
 Game Art classes focus on character design.
 You may be interested in the Global Game Jam hosted by faculty.
 Developers must make a game adhering to a certain theme within 48 hours.
 This is a mini version of the Ubisoft Game Lab Competition, in which students have ten weeks to create a prototype game.
-Only Quebec universities may participate, so Champlain College is the only American institution invited.
+Only Quebec universities may participate in the Ubisoft Competition, so Champlain College is the only American institution invited.
 Two teams of eight students each will be selected from the spring cohort.
 According to Brigham Boice, a Champlain participant of the 2024 competition, Ubisoft presented a “thrilling challenge” that “pushed my creative and technical boundaries.”

 $22,000 in scholarships are awarded across eight categories, with $8,000 given to the team with the best overall game design.
 Last year, Champlain students won $2,000 for Best User Experience.
 Ubisoft guarantees ten internship or job opportunities throughout Quebec to participants as well.
 Because of the nature of the competition, Ubisoft mentors and faculty in the field will provide collaborative feedback on group projects.
 Final deadlines are a few weeks earlier in the spring because of the competition.